 We normally decline all insurance as our Chase Sapphire Reserve or Capital One Venture X credit cards provide great rental coverage as a perk of the card.
 We have yet to need this primary coverage but you never know where your adventure will take you.
 Economy requires some proof of coverage from your credit card company so remember to take a screenshot of your card benefits page or you may be required to pay for their insurance.

 Renting a 4X4 vehicle

 The main highways are paved but dirt roads are a norm in much of Costa Rica.
 Like insurance, this one comes down to your comfort level getting around on dirt roads in a new area.
 We’ve made the mistake of not having a 4×4 in the rainy season so our general advice is to get 4×4 to be safe.

 Like renting a car in Liberia, filling up the tank is very easy.
-The stations are full service so pull to to a pump and an attendant will ask if you want a dollar amount or a full fill.
+The stations are full service so pull to a pump and an attendant will ask if you want a dollar amount or a full fill.
 Pay with cash or a credit card and you’re on your way.

-Unlike in San Jose, driving from the Liberia International Airport is very straight forward.
+Unlike in San Jose, driving from the Liberia International Airport is very straightforward.
 The biggest mistake you can make is trying to drive aggressively like some locals and speed way over the posted limit.
 You can get a speeding ticket and some roads are just plain dangerous with vehicles passing slow freight trucks.
 Check out our list of things NOT to do in Costa Rica.

 THE DROP OFF

 Nothing special to report here.
 Pull into the the rental drop off area where you picked up the car and flag down someone to check you in.
-The shuttle will get you back to the airport on the next round and you post-trip blues will start to sink in.
+The shuttle will get you back to the airport on the next round and your post-trip blues will start to sink in.
 We use this time as inspiration to plan the next trip!